-- 1. Identify and define 1-2 strengths (such as knowledge, values, skills, perspectives) that you bring to the healthy learning community we are creating.
-You can view this site to spark ideas about potential individual character strengths you want to highlight, but do not feel that you have to do so.
-These are just meant to serve as examples. - 2.
+- 1. Identify and define 1-2 strengths (e.g., forms of knowledge, values, skills, perspectives) that you bring to the learning community we are creating.
+You can view this site to spark ideas about potential individual character strengths you want to highlight. - 2.
 Clarify 2-3 things you would like to get out of your experience in this course.
 You may want to identify and define on 1-2 strengths that you would like to further develop. - 3.
 Explain how you might leverage your strengths and desires from the previous two prompts to engage and contribute to the larger learning community in the course (through your engagement and/or assignments).

-The goal is for you to:
+The goal is for you to bring to:

-1. Deepen your understanding of yourself.

-2. Better understand how your strengths can be leveraged to support a healthy community (in this case, a healthy learning community).
+- 1. Deepen your understanding of yourself. - 2.
+Better understand how your strengths can be used to support others.